 A local anesthesia will be administered to numb the eye area prior to the surgery, and your cataract surgeon may also provide you with medication to help you relax during the cataract procedure.
 Because of this, you may feel a little groggy afterward, so you’ll probably be asked to wait in a recovery area.
 Most patients are ready to leave from anywhere between 30 minutes to an hour.
 However, you should make sure to line up a ride home.

 Although your eyes won’t be in pain, you may experience a temporary increase in light sensitivity and blurred vision, you may still be groggy.
 It may take some time for your eyes to adjust after you remove your protective shield before you have clear vision.
 This adaptation period is a totally normal part of the recovery process.
 There is typically a follow-up appointment with your eye doctor the next day to make sure there are not any complications with your procedure.

 When You Get Home

-Don’t be surprised if your vision is more blurry than usual or otherwise distorted after you .
+Don’t be surprised if your vision is more blurry than usual or otherwise distorted after you.
 Even though some patients say they see clearly almost immediately, others have said that they experience vision issues for up to a week.
-It’s also common for eyes to be bloodshot after the surgery, but this should subside within several days.
+It’s also common for eyes to be bloodshot after cataract removal, but this should subside within several days.
 Another possible side effect is a scratchy sensation in the eyes, but this too should only be temporary.

 The Following Days